ooz-zoo/MongoDB-Canary-Trap/README.md

 ## About
 ### A very simple basic monitoring tool designed to detect potential ransomware-like activity targeting databases.
+It is based on several assumptions, therefore not highly efficient, but it serves as a starting point for building better solutions.

-### The project focuses on identifying suspicious scans and alerting administrators before these scans escalate into full-blown breaches.
+### The project focuses on identifying suspicious scans and alerting administrators before these scans escalate into full-blown attacks.

-### The inspiration came from the increasing threat of ransomware attacks, which can compromise critical information in seconds.
+### The inspiration came from the increasing threat of ransomware attacks, which can compromise critical information in a short period of time.
 MongoDB Canary Trap acts as an early warning system, helping to mitigate risks and protect databases.

 ### But it still needs a lot of work in heuristics and understanding real world ransomware scanning patterns

 ## Features